-The data collected from survey helps in calculating the education development indicators.
-These indicators are Institution Density, Gross Enrollment Ratio, Pupil Teacher Ratio, Gender Parity Index, etc.
+The data collected from the survey helps in calculating the education development indicators.
+These indicators are Institution Density, Gross Enrollment Ratio, Pupil-Teacher Ratio, Gender Parity Index, etc.

-It helps in making informed policy decisions and research for development of Higher Education Sector.
+It helps in making informed policy decisions and research for the development of the Higher Education Sector.

-Universities are high-level education institutions that offer all type of degrees and provide research opportunities.
+Universities are high-level education institutions that offer all types of degrees and provide research opportunities.

 Below are the key findings of the survey about universities:

-There are 903 universities in India which are listed on AISHE web and 882 universities out these have responded in the survey.
+There are 993 universities in India which are listed on the AISHE web and 962 universities out these have responded in the survey.

 Find the list of UGC Approved Universities Here.

-343 universities are not managed by Govt. and 357 are in rural area.
+385 universities are privately managed and 394 are in rural area.

-Out of total universities 15 are women universities present in various states of India like; 4 in Rajasthan, 2 in Tamil Nadu and 1 each in Andhra Pradesh, Assam, Delhi, Haryana, Maharashtra, Uttarakhand, Karnataka, West Bengal and Odisha.
+Out of total universities 16 are women universities present in various states of India like; 3 in Rajasthan, 2 in Tamil Nadu and 1 each in Andhra Pradesh, Assam, Bihar, Delhi, Haryana, Himachal Pradesh, Maharashtra, Uttarakhand, Karnataka, West Bengal and Odisha.

-There are 110 dual mode universities (offer education through distance mode as well), which the max (16) in Tamil Nadu alone.
+There are 110 dual-mode universities (offer education through distance mode as well), which the max 13 in Tamil Nadu alone.

 Colleges are the small institutions which offer Undergraduate courses and can be the part of universities.